TobiasRoeddiger/GazePointHeatMap/README.md

 pip install -r requirements.txt
 ```

 This tool was created based on Python 2.7.
-Make sure you are running the script on that Python version as things might not work with newer versions.
+Make sure you are on that Python version to avoid problems.

 Run the script from the command line.
 ```bash